rackerlabs/design-system/_docs/principles/accessibility.md

 ## Interactivity guidelines

-Intro text here...
+Consider the following page layout guidelines when you construct an accessible UI.

 ### Ensure that pointer targets are large enough

-Pointer targets that are activated by a mouse, trackball, or stylus should be at least 44 dp x 44 dp in size.
+Pointer targets that are activated by a mouse, trackball, or stylus should be at least **Do we have a size?**.
 Large pointer targets can be helpful to users who have difficulty with fine motor skills.

 ### Don't make users hover to find hidden controls

-Users that use screen readers or the keyboard to navigate to and select components rely on them to be visible.
+Users that use screen readers or the keyboard to navigate to and select components rely on those components to be visible.
 Don't hide components as a way to reduce visual clutter.
 If a control cannot be seen, it cannot be verbally selected.

 ### Write meaningful alternative text for images

-Screen readers read the text you enter in the <alt> tag that you associate with an image.
-If an image provides important contextual information, then use the <alt> tag to describe what is happening in the picture.
-If the image is decorative, then add an empty <alt> tag, otherwise the screen reader might read the name of the image file, which results in a terrible user experience.
+Screen readers read the text you enter in the `<alt>` tag that you associate with an image.
+If an image provides important contextual information, then use the `<alt>` tag to describe what is happening in the picture.
+If the image is decorative and does not provide important information, then add an empty `<alt>` tag.
+If you do not add an `<alt>` tag, some screen readers read the name of the image file, which results in a terrible user experience.

 {% endcolumn %}